Pediatrics and Emergency Medicine

 Combined Training Program in Emergency Medicine and Pediatrics

 This five-year combined training program in Pediatrics and Emergency Medicine started at the University of Maryland in 1994.
-We are one of only three programs in the country offering this unique combined training experience.
+We are one of only four programs in the country offering this unique combined training experience.
 We accept 2 residents per year into this 5-year program, so there are 10 residents in our Peds/EM program at the University of Maryland.
 Our graduates are eligible for certification by both the American Board of Pediatrics and the American Board of Emergency Medicine.